The Smoking Gun: History

-The website was founded, in 1997, by William Bastone; his wife, Barbara Glauber, a graphic designer; and Daniel Green, a freelance journalist, formerly of The Village Voice, and the son of Stephen L. Green.
+The website was founded in 1997 by William Bastone; his wife, Barbara Glauber, a graphic designer; and Daniel Green, a freelance journalist formerly of The Village Voice, and the son of Stephen L. Green.
 Most of The Smoking Gun's content is obtained through Freedom of Information Act requests to federal, state, and local law enforcement agencies, and from public records such as court documents.
 The site has used those requests to assemble a collection of mugshots of current and historical celebrities.

 The cable network truTV, formerly Court TV, purchased The Smoking Gun, as well as the website Crime Library, in 2000.
 A series of the same name premiered on Court TV in 2005, which featured some of the site's stories and assorted sketch humor, using string puppets.
-This series was later moved and shown on Adult Swim.
+This series was later moved to and shown on Cartoon Network's Adult Swim block following Time Warner's acquisition of Court TV in 2006.

 The site published its second book, The Dog Dialed 911: A Book of Lists from The Smoking Gun, in October 2006.

 From March 2008 until January 2011, on truTV, The Smoking Gun sponsored a cable television series called The Smoking Gun Presents: World's Dumbest....
 The series was originally known as World's Dumbest Criminals, but was re-titled World's Dumbest... and began covering other topics.
 William was a cast member on the show alongside Smoking Gun writer Andrew Goldberg.
 They left the show after season 1.
-As of January 2011, the program was re-titled again to truTV Presents: World's Dumbest...
+As of January 2011, the program was re-titled again to truTV Presents: World's Dumbest....

 In June 2014, The Smoking Gun was sold back to William Bastone.